 Criterion 2.1 Human rights are respected GSTC Outcome Human rights are respected in all aspects of operations and activities.
-2.1.1 Fundamental human rights are respected.
-2.1.2 Human rights are respected according to international law. ~ 2.1.3 The confidentiality and anonymity of environmental and human rights defenders, union representatives, whistle-blowers, complainants and community spokespersons are respected.
-2.1.4 Tourism activities do not contribute to political, economic, social and/or environmental conflicts that put community peace and livelihoods at risk.
-2.1.5 Significant past violations of human rights affecting Indigenous People, communities or workers have been fairly remediated through adequate, legitimate and culturally appropriate mechanisms.
+2.1.1 Human rights are respected according to international and national law. ~ 2.1.2 Tourism activities do not contribute to political, economic, social and/or environmental conflicts that put community peace and livelihoods at risk.
+2.1.3 Significant past violations of human rights affecting Indigenous People, communities or workers have been fairly remediated through adequate, legitimate and culturally appropriate mechanisms.
+2.1.4 The confidentiality and anonymity of environmental and human rights defenders, union representatives, whistle-blowers, complainants, and community spokespersons are respected.

-Criterion 2.2 Child labour is not permitted, and employment of young workers is responsibly managed GSTC Outcome Child labour is eliminated, and children are protected.
-Where young workers are employed, their employment follows best practices. ~ 2.2.1 Legal requirements related to the employment of young workers and child labour are complied with. ~ 2.2.2 Child labour is not used, promoted or supported in any way. ✓ 2.2.3 Children under the age of 15 (or under the age for completion of compulsory education, whichever is higher) are not employed except when covered by national legislation in accordance with Article 7 of the ILO Minimum Age Convention. ~ 2.2.4 Where the young workers are employed, the following requirements are met: a) Young workers only work outside of compulsory school hours. b) Young workers do not work more than eight hours a day. c) Young workers do not work without supervision during night hours.
+Criterion 2.2 Child labour is not present and employment of young workers is responsibly managed GSTC Outcome Child labour is eliminated and children are protected.
+Where young workers are employed, their employment follows best practices. ✓ 2.2.1 Legal requirements related to child labour and employment of young workers are complied with. ~ 2.2.2 Children under the age of 15 (or under the age for completion of compulsory education, whichever is higher) are not employed, nor activities or suppliers that employ them are supported, promoted, or used in any way, except when covered by national legislation in accordance with Article 7 of the ILO Minimum Age Convention. ~

+2.2.3 Child labour is not used, promoted or supported in any way.
+However, where young workers (under 18 years of age) are employed, the following requirements must be met: a) Young workers only work outside of compulsory school hours. ~ b) Young workers do not work more than eight hours a day. c) Young workers do not work without supervision during night hours.

-Criterion 2.3 Modern slavery, forced or compulsory labour does not occur GSTC Outcome Forced labour, modern slavery and human trafficking do not occur, and no dependence is built, or restrictions made for workers' freedom to choose their employer. < 2.3.1 Legal and ILO convention requirements related to modern slavery, including forced labour are complied with. ~ 2.3.2 Modern slavery, forced labour or compulsory labour is not used, promoted or supported in any way.
+Criterion 2.3 Modern slavery, forced or compulsory labour does not occur GSTC Outcome Forced labour, modern slavery and human trafficking do not occur, and no dependence is built, or restrictions made for workers' freedom to choose their employer. ~ 2.3.1 Legal and ILO convention requirements related to modern slavery, including forced labour are complied with. ~ 2.3.2 Modern slavery, forced labour or compulsory labour is not used, promoted or supported in any way.
 2.3.3 Withholding of salary, benefits, documents or property is not used in ways to restrict workers' freedom.
 2.3.4 Workers have the right to leave the workplace after completing their workday.
 2.3.5 Workers are free to terminate their employment provided that they give reasonable notice to their employer.
-2.3.6 Specific measures are implemented to prevent any form of commercial, sexual or other types of exploitation or harassment, particularly of children, adolescents, women, minorities and other vulnerable groups. ✓
+2.3.6 Specific measures are implemented to prevent any form of commercial, sexual or other types of exploitation or harassment, particularly of children, adolescents, women, minorities and other vulnerable groups. ~